a11smiles/GitSync/README.md

 # GitSync

-A workflow action that syncs GitHub issues with Azure DevOps.
+A workflow action that syncs GitHub and Azure DevOps activities.